 Don Quixote does not have the mindset of a knight.
 True knighthood is not his priority, so his truth is that - despite the fact that he wears a knight's costume - he is not truly a knight.
 Once the insanity wears off, he finds his personal nobility in the pre-knighthood life he returns to... his truth is spending life with Lady Dulcinea, the peasant who - in Don Quixote's imagination - is a princess.
 Dulcinea is his highest priority and one true object of adulation.

 So, what can be gleaned from this?
 When you get hired for a 9-5 job, you may start out washing the dishes.
 The objective fact in this case is that you're a dishwasher, since you are appointed to clean dishes.
 If you don't like the job, you may think of yourself as not truly a dishwasher.
 You're a dishwasher in fact; you're not a dishwasher in truth because washing the dishes is something you don't want to pursue,or maybe it's something you don't like.
-Regardless, that you don't view yourself as a dishwasher is an opinion.
+Regardless, when you don't view yourself as a dishwasher, that's you holding an opinion.
 Others may argue the opposite if you're good at washing dishes and they see it, even though that's not what you want to do - all you want is that extra paycheck.

 Can we get any more philosophical than that?

 Facts are the enemy of truth, plain and simple.
-If you don't get what you want, it's your fault, so focus on what you want instead of doing something you don't want to do in order to get there.
+If you don't get what you want, it's your fault, so focus on what you want for yourself (as well as the people you want to serve) instead of doing something you don't want to do in order to get there.